Nautilus (fictional submarine): Description

 Much of the ship is decorated to standards of luxury that are unequalled in a seagoing vessel of the time.
 These include a library containing about twelve thousand books, with boxed collections of valuable oceanic specimens.
 The library is also filled with expensive paintings and other works of art.
 Nautilus also features a lavish dining room and even an organ that Captain Nemo uses to entertain himself in the evening.
-By comparison, Nemo's personal quarters are very sparsely furnished, but do feature duplicates of the bridge instruments, so that the captain can keep track of the vessel without being present on the bridge.
+By comparison, Nemo's personal quarters are very sparsely furnished but do feature duplicates of the bridge instruments so that the captain can keep track of the vessel without being present on the bridge.
 These amenities however, are only available to Nemo, Professor Aronnax, and his companions.

 From her attacks on ships, using a ramming prow to puncture target vessels below the waterline, the world thinks it a sea monster, but later identifies it as an underwater vessel capable of great destructive power, after Abraham Lincoln is attacked and Ned Land strikes the metallic surface of Nautilus with his harpoon.

-Its parts are built to order by companies including Creusot and Cail & Co. in France, Pen & Co. and Laird's in England, Scott's in Scotland, Krupp in Prussia, the Motala workshops in Sweden, and Hart Bros. in the United States.
-Then they are assembled by Nemo's men on a desert island.
-Nautilus returned to this island, where Nemo later helped castaways in the novel The Mysterious Island.
-After Nemo dies on board, the volcanic island erupts, entombing the Captain and Nautilus for eternity.
+Its parts were built to order by companies including Creusot and Cail & Co. in France, Pen & Co. and Laird's in England, Scott's in Scotland, Krupp in Prussia, the Motala workshops in Sweden, and Hart Bros. in the United States.
+Each part was ordered by Nemo anonymously under a different address.
+Then they were assembled by Nemo's men on a desert island.

-Claimed Links between Captain Nemo's Nautilus and the Confederate warship CSS Alabama

-In 1998 the Jules Verne scholar William Butcher was the first to identify a possible link between the Birkenhead, England built CSS Alabama and Captain Nemo’s Nautilus.
-The CSS Alabama was a warship built in secrecy for the Confederate States by Lairds shipyard of Birkenhead, England in the American Civil War.
-Butcher stated that The Alabama, which claimed to have sunk 75 merchantmen, was destroyed by the Unionist Kearsarge off Cherbourg on 11th June 1864….
-This battle has clear connections with Nemo’s final attack, also in the English Channel.

-Jules Verne had himself made a previous comparison between the Birkenhead built CSS Alabama and the Nautilus in a letter to his publisher Pierre-Jules Hetzel in March 1869.